 DiCS personality testing

 So in one of my bank’s training sessions, the facilitator had a breakdown of this personality test and she explained that dominant personality types are drivers, result oriented people who don’t particularly care if they hurt your feelings, how they look etc etc. I know some dominant people.
 Influential people are the kind who care, who’ll take the time to explain why while making you feel like the choice is completely yours but you’d definitely want to do as they say because you see the benefits.
-And then she explained C and S. Cautious/conscientious (prone to reading everything before signing or agreeing (I’ve read the terms and conditions of quite a few online agreements, think 60 pages of small print, have unbreakable, sometimes unreasonable routines, conscientious people really really don’t want problems and they look for lots of ways not to not get in trouble) and Steadiness.
-Basically me.
+And then she explained C and S. Cautious/conscientious (prone to reading everything before signing or agreeing (I’ve read the terms and conditions of quite a few online agreements, think 60 pages of small print), have unbreakable, sometimes unreasonable routines, conscientious people really really don’t want problems and they look for lots of ways to not get in trouble and Steadiness.
 I was listening to the personality traits she described and I was like, Uju, this is so you.
 And then she said, everyone has little bits of all these personalities but the difference is the ones they exhibit constantly.
 Imagine someone being a C and an S in one body.
+Basically me.
 Chai.
 Chim o.
 I almost burst into nervous laughter.
 I’m a bloody hero guys.
 I’m a super hero.
 I’ll sign autographs for you as long as you feed me for an entire day day.
 And I eat, a lot. 😊

 P. S- I have absolutely no idea why the I is always in non capital.
 I completely forgot what the opposite of capital letters is.
+Small letters.